hexlunapng/Solaris-Launcher-Builds/readme.md

 If you have **any more Solaris Launchers** from **discord.gg/solarisfn (2024/2025)**,
-please DM **@xlnk** and send them over and you will be credited.. credit to tiva for solaris
+please DM **@xlnk** and send them over and you will be credited.. credits to tiva for solaris and sending the links to me